This is an overview breaking down the 2021 Rossignol snowboards lineup.

 ROSSIGNOL AGGRESSIVE ALL-MOUNTAIN SNOWBOARDS

-No Rossignol boards fit this description exactly though you could use the Rossignol Angus (men's) and Rossignol Justice (women's) for this
+No Rossignol boards fit this description exactly though you could argue the Rossignol Revenant or XV (men's) and Rossignol After Hours (women's) could be in this category.

 ROSSIGNOL FREERIDE SNOWBOARDS